Botrixlist/botrix/README.md

 <h2> Documentation </h2>

-While we do offer some support for hosting Botrix on your own, please note that documentation
+While we do offer some support for hosting Botrix on your own, please note that hosting locally is not fully supported and we aren't liable for running your own instance.

 <h2> Should I Run Botrix Locally? </h2>